gitpan/App-DuckPAN/README.md

 As well, **there have been reported issues with installing DuckPAN on Windows**, so we don't recommend you go down that path.

 That being said, we are more than willing to help you debug any installation problems, so please come to us with your problems and we'll try to get your issues sorted out.
 If you'd like some help from our community, feel free to engage with them on the [DuckDuckGo forum](http://duck.co/).

+### Perl Versions

+We run our DuckPAN tests against Perl 5.16 and 5.18 using Travis (https://travis-ci.org/duckduckgo/p5-app-duckpan).
+We suggest you install Perl 5.16 via Perlbrew for local development.
+The Codio boxes come with Perlbrew and Perl 5.18 already installed.

 ------